AssociateProfessor, Electrical and Computer Engineering

 Computer Engineering, Neuroengineering, Systems

 Dr. Babakhani is an Assistant Professor of Electrical and Computer Engineering Department at Rice University and the Director of the Rice Integrated Systems and Circuits Laboratory.
 He received his B.S. degree in Electrical Engineering from Sharif University of Technology in 2003, and his M.S. and Ph.D. degrees in Electrical Engineering from Caltech in 2005 and 2008, respectively.
 Dr. Babakhani was a postdoctoral scholar at Caltech in 2009 and a research scientist at IBM T. J. Watson Research Center in 2010.

 Dr. Babakhani was promoted to Associate Professor in 2017.
 He won an NSF CAREER Award in 2016, the Best Paper Award in IEEE RWS Symposium in 2015 as well as the Best Paper Award in IEEE IMS Symposium in 2014.
 He received an innovation award from Northrop Grumman in 2014 and a prestigious DARPA Young Faculty Award (YFA) in 2012.
 He received the Caltech Electrical Engineering Department's Charles Wilts Best Ph.D.
 Thesis Prize for his work on Near-Field Direct Antenna Modulation (NFDAM).
 From 2006 to 2008 he was the Vice Chair of the IEEE Microwave Theory and Techniques Society Metro LA/SFV Joint Sections MTT-S Chapter 17.1.
 He was the recipient of the Microwave Graduate Fellowship in 2007, the Grand Prize in the Stanford-Berkeley-Caltech Innovators Challenge in 2006, Analog Devices Inc. Outstanding Student Designer Award in 2005, as well as Caltech Special Institute Fellowship and Atwood Fellowship in 2003.
 He was also the Gold Medal winner of the National Physics Competition in 1998, and the Gold Medal winner of the 30th International Physics Olympiad in 1999, in Padova, Italy.

 AWARDS AND HONORS

-Best Paper Award in IEEE IMS Symposium in 2014
+2014 - Best Paper Award in IEEE IMS Symposium

 2014 - Innovation Award from Northrop Grumman